Doge (meme): Reception and legacy

 "Doge" was one of several additions to Dictionary.com in November 2015.
 The website defines "Doge" as the image macro and its variants, and the form of "language" it uses.
 Several media publications included Doge on a list of memes that helped define Internet culture in the 2010s, and wrote on the meme's influence of further online developments, such as DoggoLingo and WeRateDogs. io9 compared the internal dialog of the Shiba Inu dogs to lolspeak.
 Evan McMurry of ABC News and Stacey Ritzen of The Daily Dot both ranked Doge as the number-one meme of the 2010s.
 In December 2019, Doge was voted as the best Internet meme of the 2010s on a poll held by The Tab, gaining 737 votes, 22 percent of total votes cast.
 Voxs Aja Romano included Doge on its list of 11 memes "that captured the decade", writing it took "cat memes to new, absurdist heights, an early hallmark of neo-Dadaist millennial humor."
 It was included on MTV's "50 Things Pop Culture Had Us Giving Thanks For" in 2013.
-Angela Watercutter of Wired described it as one of the best memes of 2013, and was it named the "top meme" of 2013 by Know Your Meme.
+Angela Watercutter of Wired described it as one of the best memes of 2013, and it was named the "top meme" of 2013 by Know Your Meme.
 In 2014, it became the first meme that was not a cat to win a Webby Awards for meme of the year.
 Mashable said Doge is one of the best "internet moments turning 10 in 2023".

 In Japan, Kabosu and Sato are known as pet and owner rather than a meme; Sato's blog was the fourth-most-popular pet-related blog in the country as of December 2013.
 Reacting to the meme, Sato said: "To be honest, some pictures are strange for me, but it's still funny!
 I'm very impressed with their skills and taste.
 Around me, nobody knows about the Doge meme.
 Maybe I don't understand memes very well, because I'm living such an analog life."
 Sato has also expressed that she had learned that "the risk of the internet is that anyone in the world can see my life on my blog".
 Fleming stated in his experience, the Shiba Inu breed has become more recognized due to the meme.

 In 2023, a monument to Kabosu was installed in Sakura, Chiba.
 A manhole cover with Kabosu's image was also installed in Sakura in 2024.
 On November 12, 2024, U.S. President-elect Donald Trump announced Elon Musk would lead the new administration's Department of Government Efficiency (DOGE), in reference to the internet meme and its namesake cryptocurrency.
+According to communication scholars Ryan M. Milner, Doge is a meme that appeals to those within Internet culture but also uses elements that resonate with the general public, comparing it to Rickrolling, a meme involving a song.